Ever found yourself wondering ‘what does a wedding usher do?’

 The wedding usher can sit alongside the guests at the wedding ceremony.
 At the reception, they can sit with the guests or with the bridal party.
 It is up to you.

 Like everyone at the wedding party, the usher will be under scrutiny.
 The way they look and behave will be noticed.
 That makes it important to choose the right person and detail your expectations of them.
 Some of the things you need to think about are:

 - Clothing – are you providing a suit or dress to match the wedding party?

 - Preparation – like other wedding party members, your usher will likely face many hours between meals.
 Make sure you have food and drink provided for them before your ceremony begins

 - Manners – a more formal wedding will see your usher guide guests to their seats.
 To do this in a formal manner, they will need to offer the guest their right arm, which is held stiff and bent at the elbow

 - Family Tension – it is a wise idea to talk with them about any family issues, such as divorced parents or estranged family members.
 By giving them a heads up, you avoid any awkwardness when guests are finding their seats

-Once your usher or usherette makes it to your reception, their duties are traditionally finished.
+Once your usher makes it to your reception, their duties are traditionally finished.
 As a result, they get to enjoy the rest of the time with your other guests helping to celebrate your marriage!